 These are in place not only because space is often competitive, but to make sure you have the relevant skills and knowledge needed to complete the course.
 You can view a course’s entry requirements when searching on UCAS.

 Try not to be disheartened if you don’t have everything that’s required, because as a mature student, your work experience and education may be enough for you to be admitted.
-So if you don’t qualify, then it’s worth getting in touch with a university’s admissions team.
+So if you don’t qualify, it’s worth getting in touch with a university’s admissions team.

 If you don’t meet the entry requirements for a course you’d like to study, you could also consider applying for an extended degree with a foundation year, or taking an Access to Higher Education course.
 Both involve teaching you the knowledge and skills necessary to study at the undergraduate level.
-The main difference is that a foundation year (not to be confused with a foundation degree) is usually integrated into a degree while Access courses are taken separately.
+The main difference is that a foundation year (not to be confused with a foundation degree) is usually integrated into a degree, while Access courses are taken separately.

 Tuition and financing

 Depending on your circumstances, you might be entitled to access some assistance from the government to help you finance your studies.
-For example, if you’re studying for your first degree, then you can apply for a loan to cover your tuition through the Student Loans Company (SLC).
+For example, if you’re studying for your first degree, you can apply for a loan to cover your tuition through the Student Loans Company (SLC).

 As well as loans, you may also be able to take advantage of various government grants and bursaries that you usually don’t have to pay back.
-To find out more about loans, grants, and bursaries, head on over to the education section of the government’s website.
+To find out more about loans, grants, and bursaries, head on over to the student finance section of the government’s website.
 Or check out our guide to financing your education later in life.

 And finally, it’s also worth checking university websites to see whether or not they offer any scholarships or bursaries that you might be eligible for.